Skip to main content

 How to decide

-The right path depends on where competitive advantage actually lives in a given network.
+The right path depends on where competitive advantage actually lives in a given system.

 If the advantage is in brand execution, customer experience consistency, and franchisee support (the things vendors are well-positioned to deliver), buying makes sense.
 Standardized execution across 50 or 100 locations is what vendor platforms are designed for.

-If the advantage is in proprietary operational data, unique workflows that don't map to generic platforms, or network-level insights that accumulate over time, building or building-hybrid is the right direction.
-The network's data is the moat, and the decision about whether to let a vendor extract value from it should be made deliberately, not by default.
+If the advantage is in proprietary operational data, unique workflows that don't map to generic platforms, or system-level insights that accumulate over time, building or building-hybrid is the right direction.
+The system's data is the moat, and the decision about whether to let a vendor extract value from it should be made deliberately, not by default.

 A few questions that surface the answer faster than most frameworks: